 Grew up in the 60s central NY state.
 Entranced by the British Invasion, although loving other stuff too.
 Started getting imports from the UK around 1970.
 Still buying music items, both old and new, although mostly in CD format now.
 Always been fascinated with numbers and labels, and for years have memorised many catalogue numbers.
 So this site is sort of like trainspotting for me.
 My most intense interest, collecting-wise, is Island Records and associated labels (note my screen name and avatar).
 Really glad to have found this site and I'm happy to help out and contribute when I can, although a brief look shows there are probably very few discs I have that someone else hasn't scanned already.
 Cheers, all!
-Contact This Person
+Send Private Message

 |Joined:||8 Dec 2010|

 | || |